ElektraInitiative/libelektra/src/plugins/specload/README.md

 of this base specifications the user can make some modifications, which are the only keys stored in the mounted file.
 All modifications made by the user are verified by the plugin.
 The user can never modify the specification in a way to would break application compatibility.

-NOTE: currently the modifications a user can make are very limited.
+NOTE: currently the modifications a user can make are very limited/not possible.
 See [Limitations](#limitations) below.

 ## Dependencies